When does Story Branching occur?The cause of story branching is always the player's actions, which can fall into five

 Can story branches converge again?Yes, this is done in a lot of games simply to minimize the production costs.
 There are two approaches to story branch convergence:

 - Choose Your Own Adventure-style branching occurs in games where each one of multiple distinct endings can only be reached by a specific sequence of plot-relevant choices.
 Choosing the "wrong" path even once locks all later branching points necessary to reach the desired ending, so the story never converges again after the very first branching.
 This is most popular in Visual Novels, since text, backgrounds, and event CGs are cheap enough to produce for exclusive use in individual branches.

-- Choice-and-Consequence-style branching does not require multiple endings, since the plot branches remain tightly interwoven and always converge at the same central points (events, levels, objectives, choices) in every playthrough.
+- Branch-and-Bottleneck-style branching does not require multiple endings, since the plot branches remain tightly interwoven and always converge at the same central points (events, levels, objectives, choices) in every playthrough.
 While the resulting story is ultimately linear, it has a lot of variations, which can affect other branches and the endings.
 This is most common in Role-Playing Games and Telltale-style Adventure Games, because their devs can adjust existing levels to the player's story instead of designing new ones from scratch.

-One of the reasons why cosmetic branching and hidden levels are a grey area is that they only lend themselves to braid-like branching and cannot be used for the river delta-like approach.
+One of the reasons why cosmetic branching and hidden levels are a grey area is that they only lend themselves to B&B-like branching and cannot be used for the CYOA-like approach.

 What is NOT story branching?Following setups are not considered story branching, despite making a contribution to the overall story non-linearity: